Heinrich Caro

 During his time in England he improved the extraction of Mauveine from the residues of the synthesis and developed a synthesis for aniline red and other dyes.

 In 1861 Caro returned to Germany and stayed at the laboratory of Robert Bunsen until he joined the Chemische Fabrik Dyckerhoff Clemm & Co.
 This chemical company later became BASF.

 Caro was responsible for indigo research at BASF and he and Adolf von Baeyer synthesised the first indigo dye in 1878.
 Caro also patented the dye alizarin on behalf of BASF.
 He was the first to isolate acridine and "Caro's acid" (peroxymonosulfuric acid) is named after him.
+At BASF, Caro discovered eosin in 1874 and first synthesized methylene blue in 1876.